awsdocs/aws-parallelcluster-user-guide/doc_source/processes-v3.md

 ## `clusterstatusmgtd`<a name="clusterstatusmgtd-v3"></a>

-Cluster status management daemon is in charge to manage the compute fleet status update.
+The cluster status management daemon manages the compute fleet status update.
 Every minute it fetches the fleet status stored in a DynamoDB table and manages any STOP/START request.

 ## `computemgtd`<a name="computemgtd-v3"></a>